Bryley/neoai.nvim/README.md

     },
     prompts = {
         context_prompt = function(context)
-            return "Hi ChatGPT, I'd like to provide some context for future "
+            return "Hey, I'd like to provide some context for future "
                 .. "messages.
 Here is the code/text that I want to refer "
                 .. "to in our upcoming conversations:\n\n"
                 .. context